ndurrr/Pulse-App/README.md

 # Pulse-App
-The vision for the Pulse Profile page
+The vision for the Pulse user journey.